escape2020/school2021/participants_logbook.md

 * *A great summer school I was pleased to participate in.
 Very complete in topics covered and essential to gain skills that in high demand today.
 Accessibility of the school lectures and materials after the school is over makes it even better.
 Thanks a lot to outstanding lecturers and organizers for their great efforts and well organization.* - Mukharbek Organokov

+* Thanks for organizing this summer school and providing us all this content.
+I will share this repository with my friends, the material here is really helpful, I will surely consult it again in the future - María Ramos.